MRU-CSIS-1501/201804.tut.01/README.md

 ### Algorithm 2: House painting

 _(modified R1.15, p.
 25 in the text)_

+Save this algorithm in a file called `algo-2.txt`.

 We are asked by a house painting company to create a program which estimates the paintable surface area of a house.
 They will use this to estimate how much paint they will need for a given job.